Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for Unsplittable MCVRP

 \subsection{The Improvement}

-Note that using the LP-based cycle-partition algorithm with a $3/2$-approximate Hamiltonian cycle, by Lemmas~\ref{lb-tsp} and \ref{lb-delta}, we can obtain a $(4+\ln2+\delta)$-approximation ratio.
-The ratio is even worse than the 4-approximation ratio obtained by the tree-partition algorithm.
-But, the LP-based cycle-partition algorithm can use the result in Lemma~\ref{good} since it is based on a Hamiltonian cycle in $H$.
-Intuitively, if $(2/k)\Delta$ is close to $\OPT'$, we can find an optimal Hamiltonian cycle by Lemma~\ref{good}, and then the LP-based cycle-partition algorithm achieves a $(3+\ln2+\delta<4)$-approximation; otherwise, the tree-partition algorithm has a better than 4-approximation ratio.
-We can make a trade-off.
+By using the LP-based cycle-partition algorithm along with a $3/2$-approximate Hamiltonian cycle, by Lemmas~\ref{lb-tsp} and \ref{lb-delta}, we can obtain a $(4+\ln2+\delta)$-approximation ratio for any constant $\delta>0$, which is even worse than the 4-approximation ratio obtained by the tree-partition algorithm.
+However, the advantage of the LP-based cycle-partition algorithm lies in its ability to leverage the result in Lemma~\ref{good}.

+\begin{theorem} For unsplittable $k$-MCVRP, there is a polynomial-time $(4-1/50000)$-approximation algorithm. \end{theorem} \begin{proof} Let $\delta$ and $\varepsilon$ be constants to be fixed later.
+We consider the following two cases.